Is Manchester United plc (MANU) worth investing in despite its overvalued state?

 Analysis of Manchester United plc (MANU)

 It’s important to note that MANU shareholders are currently getting $0.18 per share in dividends, so investors will receive a return regardless of how the company performs.
-Further, the quarter-over-quarter decrease in sales is -9.70%, showing a negative trend in the upcoming months.
+Further, the quarter-over-quarter increase in sales is 11.30%, showing a positive trend in the upcoming months.

 How Do You Analyze Manchester United plc Shares?